 For more information call TRACK at 919-575-1350.

-The Transition Services Department serves as a liaison function between Murdoch Developmental Center, the Local Management Entity (LME) and private providers, to support persons moving from Murdoch back to their communities.
+The Transition Services Department serves as a liaison function between Murdoch Developmental Center, the Managed Care Organizations (MCO) and private providers, to support persons moving from Murdoch back to their communities.
 Transition Services attempts to identify obstacles to community transition and work with community agencies / individuals to ensure that appropriate community supports are in place.
 Following discharge from Murdoch Developmental Center, Transition Services remains available to provide consultation and technical assistance in an effort to ensure successful placement.
 The department also monitors outcomes to assess success of the placements.
 Another function of Transition Services is to provide behavioral consultations for persons with developmental disabilities who reside in the central region of North Carolina.
 These consultations are intended to assist families and providers with identifying behavioral supports necessary to prevent institutionalization.

-Utilization Review is responsible for reviewing each individual covered under ICF/MR every six months to ensure that continued stay at the ICF/MR level of care is justified and appropriate according to established criteria, to enhance the effective utilization of facility services, and to identify patterns, problems and/or concerns regarding clinical practices.
+Utilization Review is responsible for reviewing each individual covered under ICF/IID every six months to ensure that continued stay at the ICF/IID level of care is justified and appropriate according to established criteria, to enhance the effective utilization of facility services, and to identify patterns, problems and/or concerns regarding clinical practices.

 The Volunteer Services Department at Murdoch Center works diligently to provide tangible and intangible supports to individuals living at the Center in an effort to improve their quality of life.
 Support from the community is critical to achieve this goal.
 They aloso assist by providing a program of camping and vacation experiences.